Hri7566/Hri7566/README.md

 ### About
-I'm Ethan and I currently have no job and I am a hobbyist developer.
+I currently have no job and I am a hobbyist developer.
 I learned JavaScript over the span of a week helping someone with a tampermonkey script, and I've been trying to master the art of it for years.

 My goal is to become a full-stack developer.